lucasvmiguel/products-api/README.md

 ## GraphQL

-The API also count with a GraphQL server that can be accessed by `{HOST}/graphql`.
-However, at the moment, only `getProduct` is implemented.
+The API also count with a GraphQL server that can be accessed on the endpoint `/graphql`.
+However, at the moment, only `getProduct` resolver is implemented.

 ## Configuration